deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> This table shows the different types of knowledge in the CBT-QA dataset, provides example question-answer pairs for each type, and indicates the percentage of each type in the test set.
+> The table shows the types of knowledge covered in the CBT-QA dataset, example question-answer pairs for each type, and the percentage of questions belonging to each type.

 </details>